pmichali/lazyjack/README.md

 ```

 The commands do the following:
 * **init** - Sets up tokens and certificates needed by Kuberentes.
-Must be run on the master node, before copying the config file to minion nodes.
+Must be run on the master node, **before** copying the config file to minion nodes.
+Only needed once.
 * **prepare** - Prepares the node so that cluster can be brought up.
 Do on each node, before proceeded to next step.
 * **up** - Brings up Kubernetes cluster on the node.
 Do master first, and then minions.
 * **down** - Tears down the cluster on the node.
 Do minions first, and then master.